 The region is removing barriers to fish migration, keeping water in streams, planting trees to shade and cool the water, and removing and setting back dikes to allow rivers to meander and connect with their floodplains.
 Recent accomplishments include the following:

-- Four different projects (sponsored by the Confederated Tribes of the Umatilla Indian Reservation, Columbia Conservation District, and Washington Department of Fish and Wildlife) will install tree root wads and log structures in 3 miles of the Tucannon River and in Penawawa and Pataha Creeks, all to improve salmon habitat.
-On the Tucannon River, the Columbia Conservation District set-back more than 1 mile of dike in 2016.
+Four projects will install tree root wads and log structures in the Tucannon River and Penawawa and Pataha Creeks to improve salmon habitat.
+On the Tucannon River, more than a mile of dike was set back.
+Fish passage has been restored at a dam in Asotin Creek and a fish-blocking pipe was removed on Steptoe Creek, opening 3.5 miles of habitat.

 Monitoring by the Department of Ecology shows that there is too much fine sediment in the streams studied in this region.
 Excess sediment was found in about 60 percent of the salmon streams studied.
 This causes problems for salmon including smothering fish eggs, changing the shape and route of the stream, and reducing stream capacity to hold floodwater or provide cover for fish.